 Even the Greeks didn't really 'do' landscapes, instead showing collections of individual plants such as reeds.
 Religious narrative paintings, always showing people at a notable point in their story, dominated much formal painting for centuries.
 Yes, landscapes featured, but only ever as a 'background'.
-Paintings simply weren't 'about' the scenery.
+Paintings simply weren't 'about' the scenery during the early history of painting.
 Even the word 'landscape' meaning 'a painting of a landscape' didn't get invented in modern English until as late as the 17th century (*according to the great Wikipedia).

 Painting scenery is hard to do

 As complicated as people and animals are to show in art, they tend to be a bit more logical than landscape.
 There is a recognisable structure to human bodies which once a way of painting them is mastered, it can be repeated to tell endless stories.
 (I used to do this as a child, drawing stick figures adventuring through newsprint.)
 Everyone will recognise a stick figure as being 'human'.
 Landscapes on the otherhand are an entirely different prospect.
 This is my own (daft?) theory as to one reason why the countryside didn't get painted early on – it was harder!
 All those thousands of leaves on each tree is a bit daunting for a painter, best to stick with simpler 'knee bone connected to the thigh bone' paintings.